opensearch-project/documentation-website/_install-and-configure/plugins.md

 ## Available plugins

 OpenSearch provides several bundled and additional plugins.
-All available plugins need to be installed as instructed above (see [Install](#Install)), but there is an additional step of downloading a zip file before installing any of the additional plugins.
+Bundled plugins are available for use immediately with all OpenSearch distributions except the minimal distribution.
+The additional plugins are available, but must be installed separately with one of the installation options.

 ### Bundled plugins

 The following plugins are bundled with all OpenSearch distributions except for the minimum distribution packages.
+If you have the minimum distribution, you can add them using one of the installation methods, or remove, as required.

 | Plugin name | Repository | Earliest available version |
 | :--- | :--- | :--- |